Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 Most smart investors will tell you that managing your emotions matters much more than your intelligence.
 Money causes people to make irrational decisions.
 And usually, the best opportunities are found during the most gut wrenching circumstances.

 Nobody knew how the market would turn out.
 Nobody knew how the pandemic would turn out either.
 What if the stock market continued to tank without recovering?
-It takes courage to buy assets that nobody else wants at the time.
+It takes courage to buy assets that nobody else wants in the moment.

 He made 99.7% of his fortune after the age of 52.
 When it comes to investing, both in yourself and the financial markets, patience is the number one trait that will determine your success.

-When it comes to financial investments, you’ll often have to watch your investments go through many drops in the short term to create long-term growth.
+When it comes to financial investments, you’ll often have to watch your investments go through many drops in the short term to make way for long-term growth.
 Most people can’t stomach the dips.
-Also, Warren is known for his patience in deciding when to make a move:

 The stock market is a no-called-strike game.
 You don’t have to swing at everything—you can wait for your pitch.